fledge-iot/fledge-rule-average/docs/index.rst

 | |average_2| |
 +-------------+

+The *Data Source* drop down menu allows for the choice of which of the available data streams will be evaluated by the rule.
+The options are *Readings*, *Statistics* or *Statistics History*.

-The *Asset* entry field is used to define the single asset that the plugin should monitor.
+The *Name* entry field is used to define the name of the statistic or asset that the plugin should monitor.

 The *Deviation %* defines how far away from the observed average the current value should be in order to considered as triggering the rule.